 - Make sure to allocate some ‘alone time.’

 - Why getting out of the house is so important.

 - How and why to stop blaming others (for any reason).

 - Self-love builds confidence.

-Negotiation is a skill that many don’t possess especially if you’re a young woman.
+Negotiation is a skill that many don’t possess… It’s a skill to develop! 🙂

 It may be a skill that could make the difference between you getting the promotion you deserve or fading into the back of the yearly office photo.